-According to Monica Auslander Moreno, MS, RD, LD/N, nutrition consultant for RSP Nutrition, it wasn't all in my head; drinking a cup of coffee before a workout can really, truly, and seriously boost athletic performance.
+According to Moreno, it wasn't all in my head; drinking a cup of coffee before a workout can really, truly, and seriously boost athletic performance.
 "We do know that caffeine is an ergogenic aid; it can aid in workout performance, likely by increasing energy, focus, and endurance," she explains.

-Peter Lee Thomas is a celebrity trainer (to Halle Berry no less!) and fitness and martial arts expert.
-He agrees that coffee has the power to benefit a workout.
+Thomas agrees that coffee has the power to benefit a workout.
 "Coffee can definitely pump up your athletic performance and enhance work capacity."
-However, he's quick to note that he doesn't recommend drinking coffee before working out to everyone.

 "Coffee is indeed a double edged sword and can be way too powerful for some," Thomas explains.
 "I'd suggest experimenting with a single espresso shot and have it over ice then add water to it to dilute it as opposed to a large bold cup of coffee that has been brewing in a percolator for an extended period of time."

-The second instance in which Thomas would suggest forgoing coffee ahead of a workout is if you're experiencing adrenal exhaustion.
+If you're constantly stressed you may experience adrenal fatigue or exhaustion which creates low energy, brain fog, lightheadedness, and other symptoms.
 "This may occur when your adrenal glands are being maxed out, day in and day out by emotional worry or fear, a lack of sleep, too much sugary stuff, excess caffeine in your diet, loads of carbohydrates, processed foods and a hurry, hurry, squeeze-as-much-into-the-day-as-possible kind of lifestyle."
 In that case, coffee isn't necessarily the healthiest option; you might think about sticking to water or tea to hydrate and wean yourself off of caffeine.

 Both Moreno and Thomas agree that the best time to drink coffee is well before the workout actually begins.
 You shouldn't drink it when you're sweating (at that point, your body needs water to re-hydrate—not coffee).
 Thomas suggests having coffee 30-60 minutes prior to a workout, whereas Moreno suggest having coffee a little before that.
 "Caffeine takes about 15-20 minutes to kick in, depending on your individual metabolism (we all actually have some genetic differences in how we metabolize caffeine, in addition to building a tolerance, since it is, indeed, a drug)," she explains.

-You don't have to drink it black, either.
+If you want coffee, you don't have to drink it black.
 In fact, both Moreno and Thomas recommend supplementing your daily coffee with some healthy additions.
-"If you're looking for an efficient 'whole' breakfast in addition to the coffee you can slurp on the way to the gym, you can add some grass-fed whey protein powder, like RSP Nutrition TrueFit, into your coffee, which will give you a nice bump of protein, fiber, and probiotics and be a more 'complete' breakfast in addition to the caffeine from the coffee, to power a workout."
+"If you're looking for an efficient "whole" breakfast in addition to the coffee you can slurp on the way to the gym, you can add some grass-fed whey protein powder, like RSP Nutrition TrueFit, into your coffee, which will give you a nice bump of protein, fiber, and probiotics and be a more 'complete' breakfast in addition to the caffeine from the coffee, to power a workout."
 Plus, it has a vanilla and cinnamon flavor that Moreno says "can fold quite deliciously" into your brew.